edose/bulletin2/README.md

 #  bulletin2
-Demonstration code for an online replacement and extension of AAVSO's venerable LPV Bulletins.
+Demonstration code for an online resumption and extension of the venerable LPV Bulletins previously published by the [American Association of Variable Star Observers (AAVSO)](https://aavso.org).

+AAVSO has a strong interest in informing LPV observers, so that they can make the most scientifically useful observations in line with their observing preferences.
+There are two obvious approaches:
+1. Directly replace the
-There are two approaches to this: (1) a direct replacement of the previous annual LPV Bulletins, to be downloaded by users once per year and used for the entire calendar year; and
+previous annual LPV Bulletins.
+Observers download this once per year and used it for that entire calendar year.
-(2) an as-yet undesigned online tool that LPV observers could access through a regular browser, whenever they want, and with screening of target stars suited to their geographic location and observing abilities or preferences.
+2. Provide a new online tool for LPV observers to access through a regular browser, whenever they want.
+Ideally, they would receive information only on target stars suited to their geographic location and observing abilities or preferences.

-Both approaches require that the master list of LPVs have each target star's V / Visible magnitude predicted in advance, to guide observations.
+Both approaches require that the master list of LPVs have each target star's V / Visible magnitude predicted in advance, even if only approximately.
-It turns out that the two approaches' mag-prediction demands are so different that each needed its own demonstration.
+But the two approaches' mag-prediction demands differ enough that each needed its own demonstration.
+Each "static" Bulletin document needs long-term (~15 months') predictions, whereas an online tool could have its predictions refreshed monthly, weekly, or even conceivably in real time, using all the data received to that moment for the freshest magnitude predictions.

+The two automated prediction strategies are quite different.
+Through simulation with existing database data, I have demonstrated that both approaches are feasible.

-**BOTH demonstrations of automated predictions are included here.**
+**Both demonstrations are included in this repo.**

- **Motivation:**
+###Motivation

  For all the 379 LPV (long-period variable) stars in Bulletin 2018, we want to predict the following:
  * minimum and maximum dates and their approximate V-mags during next calendar year,